valentinbast/AdatptiveGlobalFoodSupplyNetwork/README.md

 In the folder /substitution, you find a summary of all substitution indexes as a table and visualized matrices for all subgroups, derived according to 4.4.5 Item substitutability.

+The modification by Bast, Mair et al. mainly concerns with the introduction of a realisitc climate shock into the network.
+The report describes the modifications and results.